Thermodynamic properties in higher-derivative electrodynamics: Introduction

-On the other hand, if one deals with the Podolsky electrodynamics \cite{podolsky1942,podolsky1944,podolsky1948}, one obtains a remarkable feature, which is bringing about a massive mode without losing the so-called gauge symmetry.
-Moreover, it was also Podolsky who first attempted to describe the interpretation of this massive mode, i.e., it was depicted as a neutrino.
-In this theory, the propagator has two poles, one corresponding to the massless mode and the other one associated with the massive mode.
-In this sense, considering the classical approach, the latter has a feature of removing singularities associated with the pointlike self-energy.
-Nevertheless, if one regards quantum properties, one obtains the appearance of ghosts \cite{accioly2010}.
-The appropriated gauge condition to address Podolsky electrodynamics is no longer the common Lorenz gauge but rather a modified one \cite{pimentel}, being consistent with the existence of 5 degrees of freedom i.e., 2 of them related to the massless photon and the rest of 3 related to the massive mode \cite{casana2018}.
-Besides, it is worth mentioning that, in the presence of the Podolsky term, there exist other remarks involving quantum field theory in the context of renormalization \cite{bufalo2012}, path integral quantization and fine-temperature approach \cite{bufalo2011,gaete,bonin2010}, multipole expansions \cite{bonin2019} and others \cite{cuzinatto2011,zayats2014,granado2019,nogueira2019,borges2019}.
+On the other hand, if one deals with the Podolsky electrodynamics \cite{podolsky1942,podolsky1944,podolsky1948}, one will obtain remarkable features.
+Among them, we can point out that such theory brings about a massive mode without losing the gauge symmetry.
+Moreover, it was also Podolsky who first attempted to describe the interpretation of this massive mode, i.e.; it was depicted as a neutrino.
+In this case, the propagator has two poles, one corresponding to the massless mode and the other one associated with the massive mode.
+Thereby, considering the classical approach, the latter has a feature of removing singularities associated with the pointlike self-energy.
+Nevertheless, if one regards quantum properties, one will obtain the appearance of ghosts \cite{accioly2010}.
+The appropriate gauge condition to provide Podolsky electrodynamics is no longer the common Lorenz gauge but rather a modified one \cite{pimentel}, being consistent with the existence of five degrees of freedom.
+Two of them are related to the massless photon mode while the other three ones are related to the massive longitudinal mode \cite{casana2018}.
+Besides, it is worth mentioning that, in the presence of the Podolsky term, there exist other remarks involving quantum field theory in the context of renormalization \cite{bufalo2012}, path integral quantization and fine-temperature approach \cite{bufalo2011,gaete,bonin2010}, multipole expansions \cite{bonin2019}, black holes \cite{cuzinatto2018}, cosmology \cite{cuzinatto2017} and others \cite{kruglov2010,cuzinatto2011,zayats2014,granado2019,nogueira2019,borges2019}.